-By including clear activities in your classroom, your students will be engaging and interacting with the lesson plan, ensuring that they will be learning alongside other students.
+By including clear activities in your classroom, your students will engage and interact with the lesson plan, ensuring that they learn alongside other students.

 2. Reward positive behaviors

-While you will at times have to discipline children for improper behavior, remember that rewarding positive behavior is ultimately far more effective in the long run.
-A great many Emotional and Behavioral Disorder students tend to take any discipline as a personal attack.
-Because of this, unfortunately they learn very little from it.
+While you will, at times, have to discipline children for improper behavior, remember that rewarding positive behavior is ultimately far more effective in the long run.
+Many students with Emotional and Behavioral Disorder tend to take any discipline as a personal attack, and because of this, they often learn very little from it.